 Anniversary or birthday parties, banquets, classes and educational presentations, conferences, dances, family reunions, meetings, performances, and weddings.

 The North Star House has a dining room table that seats 10.
 Living room and Library furniture can be move to accommodate an additional 20-30 guests.
 There are four 8’ rectangular tables inside plus various smaller tables and desk surfaces.
-There are approximately 50 interior chairs which can be used for meetings, receptions or smaller events.
-The veranda has 6 round tables with available umbrellas, and 50 plastic chairs, which, with approval, can be moved and used elsewhere on the site.
+There are approximately 40 interior chairs which can be used for meetings, receptions or smaller events.
+The stone terrace has 6 round tables with available umbrellas, and 50 chairs, which, with approval, can be moved and used elsewhere on the site.

 There is exterior lighting at the second floor level on all sides.
 There are three exterior outlets on the first floor.
 The ground floor rooms have overhead lighting and a few outlets.
 There is one electrical stand on the grounds and power is also available from the restroom complex.
 The courtyard also has a number of benches and trash cans.